Drakx/docker-lvim/README.md

 ` docker run --rm -it windle/lvim /bin/zsh`

 If you'd like to attach a volume then run this
-`docker run -it windle/lvim -v {YOUR FOLDER LOCATION}:/home/kai/SOME LOCATION /bin/zsh`
+`docker run -it -v {YOUR FOLDER LOCATION}:/home/kai/{SOME LOCATION} windle/lvim /bin/zsh`

 ### Example ###
-an example of me using the src dir for go projects `docker run -it windle/lvim -v $(HOME)/go/src:/home/kai/go/src /bin/zsh`
+an example of me using the src dir for go projects `docker run -it -v $(HOME)/go/src:/home/kai/go/src windle/lvim /bin/zsh`

 ## Pull image ##
-If you don't want to build the image which takes roughly 10 mins or so you can pull via `docker pull fluiddrakx/docker-lvim`
+If you don't want to build the image which takes roughly 10 mins or so you can pull via `docker pull fluiddrakx/lvim`

 ### Thanks ###
 Thanks to the LunarVIM team for an easy to use out of the box config